- Truth is a mental grasp of what is, but that might imply either discovery or creation.

 It is worth noting that the truth claims of absolutist moral systems share and prepare the way for the goodness claims that derive from them.
 The morality they command would be absurd to the believer who rejected the truth claims that undergird the moral system.
 Are these also based on authority?
 A moment’s thought will reveal that the answer is inevitably “yes.”

 This reliance on authority as warrant eliminates David Hume’s famous is/ought objection to claims to objective goodness.
 Hume had argued that no obligation can derive logically from even the most transparent truth.
 We must bring something to a true statement to produce the “ought” that we might think it mandates.
-If I see an adult beating a child– and even assuming I simply cannot doubt the evidence of my senses– I can produce no moral obligation without introducing some new idea into the situation: that I ought to intervene to protect the child.
+If I see an adult beating a child, I can produce no moral obligation without introducing some new factor into the situation: that beating a child ought not be done.
 But nothing in the reality I observe can be responsible for that notion.
 What produces it?
 Hume assumed some sentiment to be responsible, an emotion I might attempt to universalize into a moral imperative.
 Hume saw such things as a fundamentally irrational addition to the reality of any situation introduced by the participant and not implicit.
 But absolute moral systems that rely on authority for both their truth and goodness claims can bypass Hume’s objection neatly by framing both the is of their truths and the ought of their morality within the power of an authority whose truth and goodness is assumed.
 The is of an authoritarian system includes the oughts that derive from a generalized trust in the authority itself.
 So goodness inhabits truth in these systems much as a parable embodies its lesson.
 None of this linkage need trouble the one who trusts the authority, however, because by its nature trust requires the surrender of the capacity to judge truth and goodness at all.